-How do you organize your days considering you also direct Girls In Tech Australia?
+How do you organise your days considering you also direct Girls In Tech Australia?

 For my day to day, it’s key that I have a great team of guns.
 I'm very passionate about leadership and empowering my team, so my week revolves around supporting them and removing blockers where they need to be unblocked.